 Find out how you can make your donation count ….

 Did you know Australia’s first family are op shoppers?
 Read more here …

 The 2015 National NACRO Conference will be held in the charming Victorian regional city of Geelong on Monday 19 and Tuesday 20 October 2015.
 Join other leaders in the charitable recycling sector and related industries at this important networking and information sharing conference.
 More information …

 Christmas New Year is the time many people undertake a household clean-up in preparation for the New Year.
 It is also a time of hardship for many people, so donations of quality goods are needed by charity op shops to raise funds so they can deliver their services.
 But giving unusable or broken goods and rubbish to a charity bin or op shop is not a donation – it is dumping waste on a charity.
 Australia’s charity recyclers stand to lose millions of dollars this holiday season disposing of rubbish and unusable ‘donations’.
 Make your donation count by following these simple tips:

 1.Ask yourself, would you give this item to a friend in need (ie it’s clean, undamaged, good quality)

 2.Donate direct to the op shop during operating hours or call to arrange pick-up for larger items

 3.Put rubbish and damaged items in your rubbish bin.

 Margie Abbott thanks Australia’s 70,000 op shop volunteers on behalf of the nation

-In the spirit of the week, Mrs Abbott donated some household goods – beautiful platters – and also purchased some clothing and books.
+In the spirit of the celebration, Mrs Abbott donated some household goods – beautiful platters – and also purchased some clothing and books.